PaulAboutIt/AmendmentXXVIII/README.md

 # AmendmentXXVIII
 The 28th Amendment to the United States Constitution

-Intent: To create a law that will foster a fair and open conversation abou tthe most important political issues and solutions of any election.
+Intent: To create an environment that will foster a fair and open conversation about the most important political issues and solutions of any election or political action.

 Methods: Debate, Campaign, etc.,